What is a gastrectomy?

 Remove all clothing and jewelry and dress in a hospital gown.
 It is a good idea to leave all jewelry and valuables at home or with a family member if possible.
-The surgical team will respect your privacy and give you blankets for modesty and warmth in the surgical suite.
+The surgical team will give you blankets for modesty and warmth.

 Talk with the anesthesiologist or nurse anesthetist about your medical history and the type of anesthesia you will receive.